skovranek/bookbot/README.md

 # bookbot
-A boot.dev project.
+A boot.dev tutorial project.
 Practicing python and learning git and github.